raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Jupyter_Notebook/Labs/lab_Juypter_Notebook.md

 ### Bonus
 + create an navigable index at the top of your jupyter notebook
 + Add titles to all sections you have created, and then create hyperlinks from the elements of the index to their corresponding section title.
 + using Jupyter Notebook Slides, try to present your solution in the slides format.
+  + Hint. using jupyter nbconvert [Notebook_Name] --to slides --post serve

 ## Deliverables
 notebook (.ipynb file) with your responses named as Jupyterlab.ipynb